atomvm/AtomVM/doc/src/build-instructions.md

     cmake .. -G Ninja
     ninja

+### Running tests

+Tests for Pico/RP2040 are run on the desktop (or CI) using [rp2040js](https://github.com/wokwi/rp2040js).
+Running tests currently require nodejs 20.

+Change directory to the `src/platforms/rp2040/tests` directory under the AtomVM source tree root:

+	shell$ cd <atomvm-source-tree-root>
+	shell$ cd src/platforms/rp2040/tests

+Install the emulator and required Javascript dependencies:

+	shell$ npm install

+We are assuming tests were built as part of regular build of AtomVM.
+Run them with the commands:

+	shell$ npx tsx run-tests.ts ../build/tests/rp2040_tests.uf2

 ## Building for NodeJS/Web

 Two different builds are possible, depending on link options: for NodeJS and